Different Types of Car Tires

 Nondirectional vs Directional

 Most tires are non-directional.
 That means once mounted on a wheel, they can be moved from one side of a car to another during tire rotation.
 This increases the usable life of a tire.

 Directional tires have tread patterns meant to roll at speed only in one direction.
 Markings on the sidewall indicate which direction they are to be mounted.
 Some have additional markings to indicate the outside (sidewall facing outward) and inside during mounting.

-The advantage of directional tire tread patterns range from better high-speed performance to better water-removal characteristics.
+The advantage of directional tire tread patterns ranges from better high-speed performance to better water-removal characteristics.
 (Some snow tires are also designed with directional treads).
-The disadvantage is that, once mounted, they can only be rotated between front and rear on the same side of the car.
+The disadvantage is that once mounted, they can only be rotated between the front and rear on the same side of the car.

 Nondirectional Are Best for: Those with a conventional vehicle seeking maximum mileage out of their tires.

 Directional Are Best for: Those who want enhanced performance and aren’t as concerned about mileage.
-Directional tires can also be a good choice for those with cars where rotation is not possible, such as a sports car with different size tires on front and rear axles.
+Directional tires can also be a good choice for those with cars where rotating tires are not possible, such as a sports car with different size tires on the front and rear axles.

 Some vehicles come with tires with reinforced sidewalls and construction that permit them to be driven for a distance (albeit at lower speed) in case of a loss of tire pressure from a puncture or other problem.
 Hence, the name.
 While this added peace of mind may seem attractive, bear in mind these tires are much more expensive, generally ride rougher due to their heavy construction, and typically don’t last as long as conventional tires.